The peak algebra in noncommuting variables: Introduction

-In this paper, we provide an elegant and natural definition of the peak algebra in noncommuting variables and extend the theta map.
-We also generalize many known results related to the peak algebra to noncommuting variables.
-The proofs we provide here differ from the commutative cases; as a result of our constructions, we give alternative and often shorter proofs.
-Our construction also establishes the definition of Schur $Q$-functions in noncommutative variables.
 In Section \ref{sec:painting} we provide a summary of the results using generalized chromatic functions along with a compelling combinatorial description of the findings.
-This section also offers a clear presentation of the results in this paper without the proofs, which is self-contained, and it would be sufficient for a reader interested in results without proofs.
+This section also offers a clear presentation of the results in this paper without proofs, except for the representation-theoretic interpretations.
 Section \ref{sec:per} gives the relevant background.
 Section \ref{sec:sten} describes set compositions and odd set compositions of $[n]=\{1,2,\dots, n\}$ using pairs of subsets of $[n-1]$ and permutations of $[n]$.
 In Section \ref{Sec:fundamental} we extend the notion of the fundamental functions to noncommuting variables and in Proposition \ref{prop:fund1} prove an analogue of the fundamental theorem of $(P,\gamma)$-partitions.
 In Section \ref{sec:peak-en} we extend the notion of the enriched fundamental functions to noncommuting variables and in Proposition \ref{prop:fund2} prove an analog of the fundamental theorem of enriched $(P,\gamma)$-partitions.
 In Section \ref{sec:peak-n}, we introduce enriched monomial functions.
 In Thereom \ref{Thm:NCPeakBasis}, we show that enriched monomial functions give a basis for the peak algebra in noncommuting variables, $\NCPeak$, and the dimension of the homogenous functions of degree $n$ of $\NCPeak$, $\NCPeak_n$, is equal to the number of odd set compositions, set compositions whose all parts are odd, which is equal to $a_n$ where $a_n$ is the sequence A006154 in the OEIS.
 In Section \ref{Sec:NCPeak}, we show that $\NCPeak$ is a Hopf algebra and describe its product and coproduct in the language of generalized chromatic functions.
 In Section \ref{sec:thetamap-n}, we extend the notion of descent-to-peak map and define the labelled descent-to-peak map $\Theta_{\NCQSym}$, and give short proofs for the main results in \cite{BMSvW}.
 In Proposition \ref{prop:M}, we show that $\Theta_{\NCQSym}$ maps the monomial basis of $\NCQSym$ to a constant multiple of the enriched monomial basis of $\NCPeak$.
 In Theorem \ref{thm:theta}, we find the value of $\Theta_{\NCQSym}$ at fundamental functions and that applying the map $\rho$, where it commutes the variables, we obtain the descent-to-peak map $\Theta_{\QSym}$.
+In Section \ref{sec:D-S}, we fix a permutation $\sigma_n$ in each degree and we show that the coefficients of the expansion of certain elements in $\NCPeak$ in terms of monomial elements $\bfM_{(A,\sigma_n)}$ of $\NCQSym$ give a function that satisfies the generalized Dehn-Sommerville equation.
 In Section \ref{Sec:NCSym}, we define the Hopf algebra of Schur $Q$-functions in noncommuting variables $\NCGamma$ and show that it is equal to the restriction of the map $\Theta_{\NCQSym}$ to symmetric functions in noncommuting variables.
 The Schur $Q$-functions that are a basis for $\NCGamma$ are indexed by odd set partitions.
-In Section \ref{Sec:combid}, we present several combinatorial properties of set compositions that we use them in the last section to show that the peak algebra in noncommuting variables is a left co-ideal of $\NCQSym$ under internal coproduct, extending Schocker's result in \cite{S11} that the peak algebra is a left co-ideal of $\QSym$ under internal coproduct.
+In Section \ref{Sec:combid} and \ref{Sec:com}, we present several combinatorial properties of set compositions that we use them in the last section to show that the peak algebra in noncommuting variables is a left co-ideal of $\NCQSym$ under internal coproduct, extending Schocker's result in \cite{S11} that the peak algebra is a left co-ideal of $\QSym$ under internal coproduct.
+In the last section, we present a functor that yields the theta map for the Hopf algebra of symmetric functions.
+We also provide a representation-theoretic interpretation of the theta map for noncommutative symmetric functions, based on a structure originating from supercharacter theory in Section \ref{Sec:rep}.